hashed-io/Grants-Program/Afloat-Payments.md

 ### Requirements

-The full integration consists on two phases.
-And this proposal includes the first phase.
-We've broken up the proposal to use all the learnings from Phase 1 and Dwolla's integration to better estimate Phase 2.
+The full integration consists of two phases.
+This proposal covers the first phase.
+We've broken up the proposal to use the learnings from Phase 1 and n to better estimate Phase 2 that includes and Indexer.

 #### Phase 1 - Create the API and Entrypoints for:

 1. Creating a Dwolla account as a personal verified customer.

 * Develop an API endpoint to enable users to create a Dwolla account as a personal verified customer.